-They continued to live at 346 Marlborough during the 1919-1920 winter season, but moved thereafter.
-By the 1922-1923 season, they were living at 62 Chestnut.
+They continued to live at 346 Marlborough during the 1919-1920 season, but moved thereafter to The Puritan at 390 Commonwealth.

 During the 1920-1921 winter season, 346 Marlborough was the home of Henry Maynard Rees and his wife, Eliza Pugsley (McKeehan) Rees.
 They had married in September of 1920 in Cleveland while he was a medical student.
 By 1922 they had returned to Cleveland, but by the 1924-1925 season were living at 110 Marlborough and he was executive of a bearings manufacturing company.

-During the 1921-1922 winter season, 346 Marlborough was the home of coal dealer Louis Frederic Stanton Bader and his wife, Constance (Jaques) Wadley Bader, who had married in June of 1921.
+During the 1921-1922 winter season, 346 Marlborough was the home of coal dealer Louis Frederic Stanton Bader and his wife, Constance (Jaques) Wadley Bader, They had married in June of 1921.
 Their principal residence was in Dover.